guidsdo/multipleTypescriptCompilers/README.md

           path: string;
           // Watch this project?
 Default is true, since that is the whole purpose of creating mtsc watch?: boolean;
+          // Do not emit outputs.
+Default: use tsconfigs option. noEmit?: boolean | undefined;
           tslint?: TslintCfg;
           // Path to the executable tsc
           compiler?: string;